learning2hash/learning2hash.github.io/_publications/coluzzi2024binomialhash.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2406.19836"}
 tags: ['ARXIV']
 ---
-<p>Consistent hashing is employed in distributed systems and networking
-applications to evenly and effectively distribute data across a cluster of nodes.
+Consistent hashing is employed in distributed systems and networking applications to evenly and effectively distribute data across a cluster of nodes.
 This paper introduces BinomialHash, a consistent hashing algorithm that operates in constant time and requires minimal memory.
-We provide a detailed explanation of the algorithm, offer a pseudo-code implementation, and formally establish its strong theoretical guarantees.</p>
+We provide a detailed explanation of the algorithm, offer a pseudo-code implementation, and formally establish its strong theoretical guarantees.